orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

                           -outrates rates.csv
                           -out samples.sqlite

-The csv file written by the optional *outrates* parameter sums-up what has been done during samples selection::
+The csv file written by the optional ``-outrates`` parameter sums-up what has been done during samples selection::

      #className requiredSamples totalSamples rate